 In orchestrations v2, you can achieve granular control over each object in an orchestration by defining the persistence of each object.
 If you want to delete instances in an orchestration but not the associated storage volumes, you can specify persistence for storage volumes and not for instances.
 That way, when you suspend an orchestration, all nonpersistent objects are deleted, while persistent objects continue to run.

-To get started with creating instances using orchestrations, see Workflow for Creating Instances Using Orchestrations v1 or Workflow for Creating Instances Using Orchestrations v2.
+To get started with creating instances using orchestrations, see Workflow for Creating Instances Using Orchestrations v2.

 After your instance is created, you can log in to your instance.
 See Logging In to an Instance.